Josh Meekings

-Josh Meekings (born 2 September 1992) is an English professional footballer and coach who plays as a central defender for Highland League club Clachnacuddin.
+Josh Meekings (born 2 September 1992) is an English former professional footballer and coach who last played as a central defender for Highland League club Clachnacuddin.
 Meekings has previously played for Ipswich Town, Inverness Caledonian Thistle, Dundee, Wealdstone and Brora Rangers, the latter of whom Meekings was also player-assistant manager for.

 Club career

 Ipswich Town

 Born in Bury St Edmunds, England, Meekings was raised in Suffolk.
 He started his football career at Ipswich Town, joining the club at seven years old.
-Meekings then progressed through Ipswich Town’s youth system, including captaining the under-18s side.
+Meekings then progressed through Ipswich Town's youth system, including captaining the under-18s side.

 However, in the summer of 2011, he was released by the club without having played for the first-team.

 Inverness Caledonian Thistle

 Meekings was due to sign a deal with Stevenage but the deal fell through and instead, on 4 July 2011 he agreed to join Inverness Caledonian Thistle on a two-year deal.
 Shortly after moving to Inverness, Meekings revealed that the prospect of developing under manager Terry Butcher was influential in his decision to sign.